-New York PhD in Forensic Psychology PsyD Programs
+PhD in Forensic Psychology PsyD Programs in New York

 Doctorate in Forensic Psychology: Forensic Psychology PhD Programs and PsyD in Forensic Psychology programs help students cultivate a deeper understanding of the criminal justice system and the mental health issues underlying criminal behavior.
 The American Board of Forensic Psychology describes Forensic Psychology as “the application of the science and profession of psychology to questions and issues relating to law and the legal system”[i].

 Psychologists that earn their PhD in Forensic Psychology sometimes assist in trial consulting, assess witnesses or defendants or provide psychological assessment in cases of child custody, sexual harassment, injury assessment, and other illegal activities.
 Choosing to obtain a doctorate in forensic psychology could be the best decision you make for your future career.